jiankang1991/Challenge_ZhongKeXingTu5_Sea_Ice/README.md

 python test.py
 ```

+The official version of CUDA is 10.0.
+If the local graphics card has high computing power, it is necessary to change the CUDA computing power version and dali version.

 ## Train

 We randomly split the provided images into the training and test sets with a ratio of 9: 1.
 For data augmentation, HorizoalFlip and RandomRotate90 are adopted and the images are normalized with the mean and standard deviation values of 127.5 and 31.875, respectively.